blockstarter/blockstarter/README.md

 # Crypto-wallet for ICO campaign

-This is a white label solution by BlockStarter to create contribution crypto-wallet that can be usdd in you ICO campaign.
+This is a white label solution to create a contribution crypto-wallet that can be used in your ICO campaign.

 ## Install